Quantum Neural Networks in Practice: A Comparative Study with Classical Models from Standard Data Sets to Industrial Images: Methodology

 As already mentioned when introducing the first methodology in the previous Sec.~\ref{subsec:method:rnd}, the employed dimensionality reduction is a mere necessity --- but one that heavily alters the classification problem being solved in its second stage.
 For our second methodology, we therefore avoid such dimensionality reduction methods and directly classify the full image data.
 However, while this is feasible for fully-classical models, it is still not feasible for fully-quantum models.
 This is why we now resort to a comparison between fully-classical and quantum-classical hybrid models, although in a way that dimensionality reduction is not needed.
 The hybrid models considered for this methodology consist of hybridizations of convolutional neural networks with quantum neural networks used as analogs of their convolution filters, which in classical convolutional layers are simple matrices.
 This hybrid model structure was first explored in Ref.~\cite{Henderson2019}.
 One should not confuse these models with the ones referred to as quantum convolutional neural networks (QCNNs)~\cite{Cong2019}, which are essentially fully-quantum neural networks that progressively trace out qubits in the middle of the circuit using, for instance, mid-circuit measurements.
 The latter are responsible for preventing barren plateaus in these models~\cite{PRX.11.041011} and also add non-linearity to the quantum operations.
 However, they also make QCNNs classically simulable~\cite{Bermejo2024}.
 Since the hybrid models used are much more computationally expensive to train due to many applications of each quantum circuit, we opt to preselect a smaller set of combinations of hyperparameters instead of relying on the randomization approach used before.
 However, we still train each model with $10$ different sets of random initial parameters for $100$ epochs to ensure that the results are not biased by the choice of initial parameters.

 We compare these hybrid models to fully-classical convolutional neural networks, which are a standard tool for image classification tasks.
 To ensure a fair comparison, we also preselected a set of combinations of hyperparameters for these models.
 Since the convolution operation is primarily used for image data, we do not use the linear-split data set, cf. Sec.~\ref{subsec:data:linsplit}, to benchmark these models.

+We opted to not include the linear-split data set, cf. Sec.~\ref{subsec:data:linsplit}, in our convolutional neural network experiments.
+This decision stems from a fundamental mismatch between the inductive biases of convolutional neural networks and the mathematical structure of the hypercube classification problem.
+Convolutional operations are designed to exploit spatial locality, translation invariance and hierarchical feature composition.
+These properties are naturally present in image data, as we further describe in Sec.~\ref{subsec:method:limits}.
+However, the linear split of a hypercube represents a purely geometric problem where features lack meaningful spatial relations.
+In fact, each dimension of the hypercube corresponds to an independent coordinate rather than a spatially correlated pixel, making convolution operations conceptually inappropriate for this task.
+Thus, including this data set could potentially lead to misleading conclusions about the relative performance of classical and quantum approaches.

 The details of the used classical and hybrid convolutional neural networks are specified in Sec.~\ref{subsubsec:method:ClassCNNs} and Sec.~\ref{subsubsec:method:QCCNNs}, respectively.